catgofire/catgofire.github.com/resume_prof.md

 * Build support tools (using PHP/Ruby/AJAX) to help fellow developers work more easily and efficiently
 * Set up a Unity3D "build server" with CruiseControl and Git to automate the build process
 * Participate heavily in social game design process
+* (Listed as an inventor on two social gaming patents.)

 <!-- * Set up a multi-stage Capistrano deploy -->